DIG20: Infrastructure in a world of Digital Transformation

 University of Wolverhampton

 Mat is Assistant Director & Head of Digital Infrastructure at the University of Wolverhampton, where he leads the team responsible for shaping and planning the University’s digital architecture.
-Mat is also the current Chair of the ucisa Digital Infrastructure Group.
-Outside of work Mat continues his endeavours to become fluent in German and is also an enthusiastic amateur baker of bread.
+Mat is also UCISA Secretary and a Director of USL.

 Head Of Infrastructure